-Memory Cafe's are a wonderful support concept which started over seas and was shared with us here in the United States.
-Our founder Lori La Bey launched the one of the first Memory Cafe's in her home town of Roseville Minnesota.
+Memory Cafes are a wonderful support concept that started overseas and was shared with us here in the United States.
+Our founder Lori La Bey launched one of the first Memory Cafes in her hometown of Roseville Minnesota.
 Arthur's Memory Cafe was sponsored by Arthur's Senior Care in 2011, and they continue to sponsor the cafe today.

 Conscious Caring Support™ programs explore the underbelly of giving care in a safe, fun environment.
-By exploring things most people don’t dare talk about, we can identify what is dragging us down, ripping at our soul, and making us feel less than.
+By exploring things most people don’t dare talk about, we can identify what is dragging us down, ripping at our souls, and making us feel less than others.

-Our Conscious Caring Support™ programs offer a supportive place where people feel comfortable to express and process their emotions when dealing with dementia.
-We have to different types of offerings and each programs can be tailored for those living with a form of dementia in early stages, family members, and staff.
+Our Conscious Caring Support™ programs offer a supportive place where people feel comfortable expressing and processing their emotions when dealing with dementia.
+We have two different types of offerings and each program can be tailored for those living with a form of dementia in its early stages, family members, and staff.

-The Global Purple Angel Project was started by Norms McNamara, a man living with dementia in Torquay in the Untied Kingdom.
-The symbol has embraced by individuals and organizations around the world spreading dementia awareness.
+The Global Purple Angel Project was started by Norms McNamara, a man living with dementia in Torquay in the United Kingdom.
+The symbol has been embraced by individuals and organizations around the world spreading dementia awareness.

 The Purple Angel symbolizes a guardian over those living with a form of dementia, their families and friends, and those advocating for change.